 As many families have struggled over the last two years, state tax collections have remained strong.
 State lawmakers entered the 2022 legislative session with a $15 billion budget surplus.
 House Republicans proposed tax relief, including a supplemental operating budget framework that would have reduced the state sales tax.
 However, Democrats chose to pass a supplemental operating budget with no significant tax relief for struggling families.
 This was a missed opportunity.Learn more about House Republican tax relief proposals

 Crime continues to rise, while sentences for criminals get shorter.
 At the same time, our law enforcement officers face greater risks with fewer tools at their disposal to prevent and fight crime.
 Police reform passed by the majority party in 2021 had terrible consequences for public safety.
 While the Legislature addressed some of these problems in the 2022 legislative session, there was no fix for the vehicular pursuit issue.
 Senate Bill 5919, which I supported, stalled in the Senate.
-Republicans offered several solutions to various problems in their Safe Washington Plan.See what my colleagues and I are doing to hold government accountable
+Republicans offered several solutions to various problems in their Safe Washington Plan.See what my colleagues and I are doing to make Washington safer

 One of my priorities in the 2022 legislative session was emergency powers reform.
 This should not be a partisan issue.
 Whether the governor is a Republican or Democrat, there needs to be checks and balances and the Legislature needs to have a voice in the process.
 I co-sponsored House Bill 1772, which would have increased legislative involvement in gubernatorial proclamations relating to a state of emergency.
 Unfortunately, the majority party has not allowed any bill to pass over the last two years.Learn more about emergency powers reform